 b.
 30/08/1933 Ingham, Queensland, Australia.

-Payne's VC was awarded due to his actions during the Vietnam War.
-Born 30 August 1933, he is the last living Australian recipient of the original "imperial" Victoria Cross.
-Keith Payne was born in Ingham, Queensland, the son of Romilda (Millie) Hussey and Henry Thomas Payne.
+Keith Payne (1933-) was born at Ingham, Queensland, on 30th August 1933, the son of Romilda (Millie) Hussey and Henry Thomas Payne.
 He attended Ingham State School and later became an apprentice cabinet-maker.
-Dissatisfied with working as a tradesman, Payne joined the Australian Army in August 1951 and was posted to the 1st Battalion, Royal Australian Regiment in September the following year.
+Dissatisfied with working as a tradesman, Payne joined the Australian Army in August 1951 and, after brief period in the Citizen Military Forces (CMF), was posted to the 1st Battalion, Royal Australian Regiment in September the following year.

 LOCATION OF MEDAL: HELD BY KEITH PAYNE.
 ON LOAN TO AUSTRALIAN WAR MEMORIAL.